How to Write an Effective Scope: Identifying Risks, Assumptions, Exclusions, and Dependencies

 To identify risks, consider the following approaches:

-Brainstorming Sessions: Engage team members and stakeholders in discussions to uncover possible risks.
+Brainstorming Sessions: get together your work-related team and stakeholders in discussions to uncover possible risks.

-SWOT Analysis: Assess the project’s Strengths, Weaknesses, Opportunities, and Threats to identify potential risks and their sources.
+SWOT Analysis: Assess the Strengths, Weaknesses, Opportunities, and Threats to identify potential risks and their sources.

 For more details see the blog Effective Techniques : Step by Step Guide to Conducting a SWOT Analysis

-Expert Consultation: Seek guidance from individuals with relevant experience in similar projects.
+Expert Consultation: you can also speak to other individuals with relevant experience in similar projects.

 Once identified, document risks in the scope statement.
-Classifying risks as low, medium, or high can help prioritise them and develop appropriate mitigation strategies.
+Classifying risks as low, medium, or high can help prioritise them and develop appropriate mitigation actions.

 Making Assumptions

-Assumptions are conditions that are accepted as true for the project's planning and execution.
-Clearly stating assumptions helps set context, guiding how the team approaches the project.
+Assumptions are conditions that are accepted as true for the planning and execution.
+By clearly stating assumptions on your scope document you help set context, guiding how the team approaches the project.

 Some examples of common project assumptions include: